 Chief Engraver James B. Longacre of the Philadelphia Mint designed both types of the Indian Gold Dollar.
 The coin's obverse side depicts Lady Liberty wearing a Native American headdress that has the word "LIBERTY" inscribed on it.
 Around the coin's periphery appears the inscription "UNITED STATES OF AMERICA".

-There are two subtypes of the coin regarding the size of the portrait on the obverse.
+There are two subtypes of the Indian Gold Dollar coin regarding the size of the portrait on the obverse.
 The coins were at first minted with a smaller head design from 1854 to 1856.
-These coins are now generally referred to as the Type 2 (The original Liberty Head Dollars are the Type 1).
-The coins with the larger head design that were minted from 1856 to 1889 are now generally referred to as the Type 3.
-The flipping image above shows a Type 3 coin with the large head design from 1880.
-Click here to see an image of the obverse of a Type 2 coin with the smaller head design from 1855.
+These coins on which the Indian Princess is depicted with a small head are now generally referred to as the Type 2 Gold Dollar.
+(The Liberty Head Gold Dollars are the Type 1).
+The coins with the large head design that were minted from 1856 to 1889 are now generally referred to as the Type 3.
+The flipping image near the top of the page shows a Type 3 coin with the large head design from 1880.
+On the left you see an image of the obverse of a Type 2 coin with the smaller head design from 1855.

 Proof coins were exclusively minted at the Philadelphia branch of the US Mint and confirmed proof mintage varied between 20 coins and 1,779 coins (1889).
 Definite proof mintage numbers for the years 1854 to 1858 are not totally certain.
-Proof mintage in the years 1884 - 1889 was far higher than in previous years and of other coins produced by the US Mint.
+Proof mintage of the Indian Dollar gold coin was far higher in the years 1884 - 1889 than is typical with pre-1933 U.S. gold coins.

-The $1 Liberty Gold Dollars were the predecessors of the $1 Indian Gold Dollars.
+The $1 Liberty Gold Dollars were the predecessors of the $1 Indian Head Gold Dollars.
 The US Mint produced them from 1849 to 1854.
 The coins were struck at the US Mint facilities in Philadelphia, New Orleans, San Francisco, Charlotte and Dahlonega.
 Their composition is 90% gold and 10% copper with each coin containing 0.04837 oz of gold.
-About 12.6 million Liberty Dollar gold coins were minted.
+About 12.6 million Liberty Head Gold Dollars were minted.
 A total of only 7 proof coins are believed to have been minted in 1849.
 No additional proof coins were minted in the following years.
 A profile of Lady Liberty appears on the obverse and a laurel wreath that is tied with a bow can be seen on the reverse.